 - Chemotherapy refers to anticancer drugs that are given to kill and halt the production of cancer cells.
 These drugs are often used in various combinations to attack the cancer cells using different mechanisms.

-- Surgery, though rare, is sometimes used to remove affected lymph nodes or lymph organs that contain too many cancer cells for other therapies to be effective.
+- Surgery , though rare, is sometimes used to remove affected lymph nodes or organs.

-- Immunotherapy is used to activate the immune system to specifically kill cancer cells.
+- Immunotherapy is used to stimulate or suppress the patient’s own immune system to fight cancer.

 What is Yale Medicine’s approach to treating lymphoma?